-6. Type pass in the password box and click OK.

-Now you will remove the password.

-- 7. Choose File \rightarrow Info \rightarrow Protect Document \rightarrow Encrypt with Password. - 8.
+- 6. Type pass in the password box and click OK.
+Now you will remove the password. - 7.
+Choose File→Info→Protect Document→Encrypt with Password. - 8.
 Select the characters in the password field, tap Delete, and then click OK. - 9.
-Click Back 🕑 to return to the document and then save the file.
+Click Back and then save the file.